Law enforcement in Mongolia

 The Ministry of Justice and Home Affairs is the sole organ of national security in Mongolia.
-The primary force is responsible for maintaining law and order and preventing crime throughout the country is the National Police Agency, created in 1965 and headquartered in the capital Ulaanbaatar.
+The primary force responsible for maintaining law and order and preventing crime throughout the country is the National Police Agency, created in 1965 and headquartered in the capital Ulaanbaatar.
 Interpol has an office within the Mongolian Police.

 Police agency

 Law enforcement forces in the socialist Mongolian People's Republic, along with the military (Mongolian People's Army), was respected institution and profession in the country.
 In August 1991, the government prohibited police and security officials from membership in political parties, specifically in light of previous corruption by police officials who were part of the Mongolian People's Party.
 The 2013 "Law on Police" governs police activity in Mongolia, stipulating that it is prohibited for any law enforcement body to treat an arrested person in an "inhuman and degrading manner".
 Despite this, according to some scholars, the Mongolian police does practice torture and degrading treatments.
 In October 2017, officials from the OSCE organized a training course on the handling of organized crime and the trafficking of human beings.
 In April 2019, the Independent Authority Against Corruption (IAAC) called on Mongolia to strengthen its law enforcement institutions, praising the work of the police in enforcing new criminal laws.